Aquafortis/woo-align-buttons/README.txt

 = Troubleshooting =

-If you are having issues with this version, revert back to version 3.5.8.
+If you are having issues with this latest version, revert back to version 3.5.8.
 Version 3.5.8 can be downloaded from the bottom of the page [Here](https://wordpress.org/plugins/woo-align-buttons/advanced/).
 If you are having issues with a modified theme, try using version 3.5.7.
 Version 3.5.7 can be downloaded from the bottom of the page [Here](https://wordpress.org/plugins/woo-align-buttons/advanced/).